cirruslabs/cirrus-ci-docs/docs/guide/linux.md

   script: ...
 ```

 Containers on Community Cluster can use maximum 8.0 CPUs and up to 24 Gb of memory.
-[Custom GKE clusters](/guide/supported-computing-services.md#google-kubernetes-engine) don't have that limitation though.
+Private

 !!! warning "Scheduling Times on Community Cluster"
     Since Community Cluster is shared, scheduling times for containers can vary from time to time.
 Also the smaller a container